LiuYuancheng/Railway_Control-OT-Cyber-Attack/attack/remoteAtk/README.md

 # Cyber Attack on OT-PLC-Railway System

-- **Black Energy 3**
-- **False data Injection attack**

 #### Introduction

+This project will demo two kinds of cyber attack situation on the OT-PLC-Railway system.
+(The introduction of OT-PLC-Railway system was shown in the main project readme file)

-This project will demo the "Black Energy 3" attack on the OT-PLC-Railway system.
-When the attack happens, all the PLC output coils will be turn off but the system HMI center will show every thing normal.
+- **Black Out Attack** : This is one attack situation of Black Energy 3 cyber attack.
+When the attack happens, all the PLC output coils(energy output) will be turn off.
+The system HMI center energy may detect the exception situation and the user can not recover to normal situation by using the SCADA PC. ( The SCADA HMI shows every thing normal when the user do recover action but actually all the PLC related output still keep turned off)
+- **False Data Injection Attack** : When the attack happens, the reversed user control commend will be injected into the system and the exception situation is not detectable from the SCADA HMI system.
+(When the user try to turn on the Runway lights in the airport, all the lights will be turn off.)

-Steps to implement the attack demo:
+###### Steps to implement the attack demo:

 1. Connect the attack device (A Raspberry PI with the attack server program) to the OT-PLC-Railway network system by a CAT-5 cable.

 2. Attack situation I : Attacker can use a remote attack control panel to turn off all the PLC output coils without detectable by the train supervisory control and data acquisition (SCADA) system.

 3. Attack situation II : When a normal user open a MS-Word document, a document edit enable message box will pop up.
 If the confirm button was clicked, the attack server will turn off all the PLC output coils.

 4. Attack situation III : when a normal user click the "PLC detail menu" hyper-link in a MS-Word document the attack start.

+5. Attack situation IV: Connected the attack PC to the system from internet/local Ethernet.
+Start the attack from the attack control Web interface.

 ------

 #### Program Setup

-###### Development Environment: Python 2.7 & python 3.7
+###### Development Environment: Python 2.7 & python 3.7 + HTML5

 ###### Additional Lib/Software Need: